radixdlt/radix-dapp-toolkit/packages/dapp-toolkit/README.md

 ## Using `create-radix-dapp`

 Use our [CLI tool](https://github.com/radixdlt/create-radix-dapp) to scaffold a new project.
-Just paste following command into your terminal and it will walk you through all required steps!
+Just paste following command into your terminal and it will walk you through all required steps.

 ```bash
 npx create-radix-dapp@latest